Perfect Transfer of enhanced entanglement and asymmetric steering in a cavity magnomechanical system: Introduction

 \section{Introduction}

-The quantum phenomena have been widely studied in optomechanical systems \cite{2014RMP,kippenberg2008cavity,2010OMIT,2011EIT}.
+The quantum phenomena have been widely studied in various optomechanical systems \cite{2014RMP,kippenberg2008cavity,2010OMIT,2011EIT}.
 Recently, however, technologies engineered from the cavity magnomechanical system have flourished \cite{2012,2013,2014,2015magnetic,2015spin,2015coherent,2016cavity}, providing a fertile arena for the realization of the quantum coherence between magnons, cavity photons and phonons.
-Based on collective excitations of the ferromagnetic spin system like the yttrium iron garnet (YIG), magnon can be freely used for the strong coupling to cavities and superconducting qubits theoretically \cite{2013theo,2014theo,2016theo1,2016theo2} and experimentally \cite{2015exp,2017exp} owing to its low damping rate, rich magnonic nonlinearity, and feasibly adjustable frequency \cite{2010YIG,2011YIG,2015YIG,2016YIG}.
+Based on collective excitations of the ferromagnetic spin system like the yttrium iron garnet (YIG), magnon can be freely used for realizing the strong coupling to cavities and superconducting qubits theoretically \cite{2013theo,2014theo,2016theo1,2016theo2} and experimentally \cite{2015exp,2017exp} owing to its low damping rate, rich magnonic nonlinearities \cite{2010YIG,2011YIG,2015YIG,2016YIG}.
+Especially, it is viable to adjust the magnons' frequency via a bias magnetic field \cite{2016cavity}, and control the damping rate by a grounded loop antenna above the YIG sphere to be much weaker than that of cavities \cite{2020YIG}, which is beneficial to the precise measurement \cite{du2021controllable}.
 As a kind of magnetic material with high spin density, YIG has a magnon mode and also hosts a magnomechanical vibrational phonon mode by the geometric deformation of the surface as an effective mechanical resonator.
 Then, these two modes can couple with each other via the magnetostrictive interaction, which has almost been ignored in common dielectric or metallic materials \cite{2016cavity,2019lyx,2019sideband}.
 Benefiting from this special feature, the interest in systems involving YIG has been raised and various coherent phenomena similar to those in optomechanical systems can be studied, such as magnomechanically induced transparency/absorption \cite{2016cavity,wang2018magnon}, the bistability in cavity magnon polaritons \cite{2018bistability}, magnon-induced nonreciprocity \cite{2019nonreciprocity1,2019nonreciprocity2}, high-order sidebands generation \cite{2019lyx,2019sideband}, and quantum entanglement \cite{2018PRL,2019entanglement1,2020PRL}.
+Recently, hybrid systems involving magnons, have become a promising platform for implementing exceptional points \cite{2017ep,2019ep}, exceptional magnetic sensitivity of magnon polaritons \cite{2019sensitivity}, enhanced sideband responses \cite{2019lyx}, and magnetic chaos \cite{1994chaos,2019chaos1,2019chaos2}.
+However, the cavity magnomechanics as a novel scheme requires more comprehensive and deeper understanding in physics.